MaxSvjatoha/Bachelor_Thesis/README.md

 # Bachelor_Thesis
-Bachelor thesis about the mechanical design and coding of an active gimbal stabilizers.
+Bachelor thesis by Max Svjatoha and Behnam Arya.
+The purpose of the thesis is the mechanical and electrical design, as well as coding of an active gimbal stabilizer.
 Contains report, code and testing data.